More Civil War Sites

 Union soldiers stationed here beginning early in 1862 were charged with controlling the town and guarding the Edgefield and Kentucky Railroad and its many creek-crossing trestles in the area.
 The local population sometimes chafed under the occupation as all private firearms were confiscated and Union soldiers appropriated what they needed.

 Trails sign located at 7617 Hwy 41 North, Adams TN 37010

 Confederates originally constructed a fort near here to protect the Edgefield and Kentucky Railroad crossing a mile northwest.
 Early in 1862, the Confederates abandoned the area and Union troops constructed an impressive blockhouse at the bridge site at the Red River.

 Rails and Raiders

-Trails sign located at West Main Street, Erin TN (next to the Courthouse)
+Trails sign located on West Main Street, Erin TN 37061 (next to the Courthouse)